FAQ > PJM

 PJM 00011

-Question: Section 4.4 of PJM manual M-19 (http://www.pjm.com/~/media/documents/manuals/m19.ashx) states that PJM calculates the zonal weather normalized coincident peak based on the 5 highest peaks for PJM (5CP).
-Was the 12,150 MW peak of ATSI calculated (2009 Weather Normalized Coincident Peak Load) using a different methodology ie using 1 CP?
-The ATSI manual for calculating PLC (link provided below) states that the zone’s share of the five PJM Weather Normalized peaks is allocated over the zone’s average restricted as metered load over the time of the five PJM peaks.
-Based on this, would the supplier need to allocate the weather normalized peak of 12,150MW over the metered load of 9,700 MW? http://www.firstenergycorp.com/supplierservices/files/Supplier_Registration/2009_PJM_Capacity_Website_Document_09-09-08.pdf
+Question: Section 4.2 of PJM manual M-19 (http://www.pjm.com/~/media/documents/manuals/m19.ashx) states that PJM calculates the zonal weather normalized coincident peak based on the 5 highest peaks for PJM (5CP).
+Was the 12,150 MW peak of ATSI calculated (2009 Weather Normalized Coincident Peak Load) using a different methodology i.e., using 1 CP?
+The ATSI manual for calculating PLC states that the zone’s share of the five PJM Weather Normalized peaks is allocated over the zone’s average restricted as metered load over the time of the five PJM peaks.
+Based on this, would the supplier need to allocate the weather normalized peak of 12,150MW over the metered load of 9,700 MW?

 PJM 00012

-Answer: Yes, there are loads within the ATSI Zone that are served by wholesale LSEs and therefore not included in the SSO load auction products.
-The historical SSO load data maintained on this Website excludes the loads served by these wholesale LSEs.
-The confidentiality provisions related to the ATSI Utilities FRR plan prohibits the release of the specific peak load contributions/Unforced Capacity requirements and therefore cannot be provided.
+Answer: Yes, there are loads within the ATSI Zone that are served by wholesale Load Serving Entities (LSEs) and therefore not included in the SSO load auction products.
+The historical SSO load data maintained on this Information Website exclude the loads served by these wholesale LSEs.

 PJM 00014

-Question: Can you provide an estimate for the ancillary charges for FirstEnergy Ohio Utilities in PJM?
+Question: Can you provide an estimate for the ancillary charges for the FirstEnergy Ohio Utilities in PJM?

-Answer: FEOU can not estimate the ancillary charges that suppliers will be responsible for.
+Answer: FEOU cannot estimate the ancillary charges that suppliers will be responsible for.
 These charges are market based, and some of them are dependent on the supplier's specific source.
-FEOU can not provide an estimate for the ancillary charges that the Ohio Utilities will be responsible for.
+FEOU cannot provide an estimate for the ancillary charges for the FirstEnergy Ohio Utilities.

 PJM 00015